-If more than four hours has passed since eating the cob, or your pup is starting to show symptoms of bowel obstruction such as vomiting and abdominal pain, the plan changes slightly.
+If more than four hours have passed since eating the cob, or your pup is starting to show symptoms of bowel obstruction, such as vomiting and abdominal pain, the plan changes slightly.
 Often, further imaging is recommended to look for the corn cob.

 Sometimes multiple X-rays over a period of time are required.
 This helps your vet to see whether gas is moving through the stomach or whether it appears to be stuck.
 Ultrasound scans may also be performed.

 What Should I Do If The Cob Is Stuck?

 Allowing the cob to pass through may be too risky.
 If the cob is already stuck and causing a blockage with associated symptoms, then the corn cob needs to be removed surgically by your veterinarian in order to save your dog’s life.
 In occasional cases where the cob is in the stomach, it may be possible to do this using a camera called an endoscope (or ‘gastroscope’).

 In most cases, however, abdominal surgery is required to locate the problem and remove it.
 Surgery also allows your veterinarian to assess the health of your dog’s guts.
 If any tissue is damaged beyond repair or has burst, this needs removing too so that only the healthy tissue remains inside.